vendia/blog/posts/2022-04-25-6-months-at-vendia.md

 ---
-title: 'No More Burnout: Reflections after 6 months at Vendia'
+title: 'No more burnout: Reflections after 6 months at Vendia'
-description: "Why I don't regret leaving the Fortune 100 tech industry to work for a startup."
+description: "Head of Design, Hailey Nevins, sharees why she doesn't regret leaving the Fortune 100 tech industry to work for a startup."
 date: '2022-04-25'
+categories:
+- company
 authors:
   - Hailey Nevins
 ---